Online Video Poker

 Video Poker Layout

-How Video Poker is Played
+How Video Poker Is Played

 Reading the Video Poker Paytable

 As soon as the game loads, you will notice the paytable positioned in the upper section of the screen.
-Normally, it is divided into six columns and the first one is where the winning hands are listed, starting from the highest-ranking one.
+Normally, it is divided into six columns, and the first one is where the winning hands are listed, starting from the highest-ranking hand.
 The remaining five columns list the credits you can win for each hand, depending on the number of coins you have bet.
-Thus, if you bet three coins of a 0.10 denomination and form a Flush, for instance, and the paytable reads 12 credits for a three-coin bet, you will receive a total of $3.60 or the equivalent in your preferred currency.
+Thus, if you bet three coins of a 0.10 denomination and form a Flush, for instance, and the paytable reads 12 credits for a three-coin bet, you will receive a total of $3.60, or the equivalent in your preferred currency.

 You may notice there is a vast difference in the payouts for a Royal Flush when the player has bet four or five credits.
 In many variants of the game, a Royal Flush pays out 1,000 credits for four-coin bets, while winners receive 4,000 credits for this hand if they have bet five coins.
 This usually serves as an incentive for players to bet the maximum number of credits allowed in a given game.